mailersend/mailersend-firebase/README.md

 Get started right now for free!

-Built by deliverability experts, your messages always get delivered, along with dedicated IP, email verification and inbound routing for a comprehensive solution.

-Get started for free!

 **Details**: Use this extension to send emails that contain the information from documents added to a specified Cloud Firestore collection.
 Adding a document triggers this extension to send an email built from the document's fields.

 Note that MailerSend allows you to: